regebro/how-to-diff-xml/talk.rst

 .. note::

-    And then we use that edit script to make a nice looking output output (pic)
+    And then we use that edit script to make a nice looking output output.

     Not so hard, is it?
 But if XML was this easy, I wouldn't have a talk.
     So, how to do it?